 An essential feature of Component 1 is a proactive coaching model, a primary support system for entering students.
 In Year Three, the complete coaching staff was assembled to ensure that every student has a coach.
-Essentially, the coaches have assigned programs/majors so that they serve as liaison between student support and academic affairs, establishing connections with departmental faculty and leadership.
-Providing tailored support, the coaches often have a devoted following of students who have benefited from the coaches' assistance.
+Essentially, the coaches had been assigned programs/majors so that they served as liaison between student support and academic affairs, establishing connections with departmental faculty and leadership.
+Providing tailored support, the coaches had a devoted following of students who had benefited from their assistance.

-The data suggest increasing impact of coaching availability; with a full complement of coaches, students have greater access to services and the interventions have greater impact.
+The data suggested increasing impact of coaching availability; with a full complement of coaches, students had greater access to services and the interventions had greater impact.